Meet Tim – he’s a professional drummer with type 1 diabetes!

 If you would like your story posted by AMSL Diabetes, please contact email@example.com

 This testimonial relates to an individual’s response to treatment with our products and has been edited to ensure it is consistent with the products’ indication(s).
 The testimonial does not provide any indication, guide, warranty or guarantee as to the response other persons may have to the treatment.
 Responses to treatment with our products may differ.
 It is important to consider individual circumstances and consult with your healthcare professional before considering any changes to your diabetes management.
-Tim received sponsorship from AMSL Diabetes for speaking at the Sports & Exercise Weekend 2019.
+Tim is an AMSL Diabetes All-Star and received sponsorship from AMSL Diabetes for speaking at the Sports & Exercise Weekend 2019.

 Dexcom and Dexcom G4 PLATINUM are registered trademarks of Dexcom, Inc. in the United States and/or other countries.